Vyral/victor-nino/_posts/2019-03-25-a-quick-snapshot-of-our-austin-market.md

 If you’re thinking about selling, there’s a lot to gain considering the current rates as well. **Your pool of buyers will swell with increased affordability, but that pool will thin out when rates begin to increase again, and that translates to a lower sale price on your home. **

 If you’re ready to either buy or sell a home soon, please contact me.
-I’d be more than happy to see how I can be of assistance!
+I’d be more than happy to see how I can be of assistance\!